RedisLabs/redislabs-docs/content/kubernetes/re-clusters/upgrade-redis-cluster.md

   1. [Upgrade the Redis Enterprise operator](#upgrade-the-operator)
   2. [Upgrade the Redis Enterprise cluster (REC)](#upgrade-the-redis-enterprise-cluster-rec)

 ## Before upgrading

 Review the following warnings before starting your upgrade.

+### Compatibility

+Before upgrading, check [Supported Kubernetes distributions]({{<relref "/kubernetes/reference/supported_k8s_distributions/">}}) to make sure your Kubernetes distribution is supported.

-### Supported upgrade paths**
+### Supported upgrade paths

 If you are using a version earlier than 6.2.10-45, you must upgrade to 6.2.10-45 before you can upgrade to versions 6.2.18 or later.

 ### OpenShift clusters running 6.2.12 or earlier